 And screens anywhere else, for that matter.

-So we instituted our Screen Sabbath as a way to curtail any potential obsession, crutch, or knee-jerk reaction to a few hours’ downtime.
+We instituted our screen sabbath as a way to curtail any potential obsession, crutch, or knee-jerk reaction to a few hours’ downtime.
 As a way to silence the noise in our everyday lives.
 To remember the effort it takes to have meaningful, worthwhile entertainment that doesn’t involve other people acting on our behalf.

 It’s not just hard for the kids and their cartoon-watching ways.
 This means aside from the occasional text or quick glance for directions, Kyle and I don’t use our smartphones, either.
 Easier said than done, believe me.

-On most Screen Sabbaths, we spend the afternoon outdoors.
-We’ll grab a quick lunch after church, then head to the sledding hill in the winter, a lake in the summer, or even go for a simple walk or ambling drive year-round.
 Sometimes it’s a simple afternoon at a local park.
-Many times, it’s wandering in the backyard or even just reading, playing, and crafting in the quiet house.
+Many times, it’s wandering in the backyard, or even just reading, playing, and crafting in a quiet house.